 Now, here we are in the 21st century.

 A recent survey asked a large number of professing Christians how we get to heaven: Is it by good works or as an act of grace?
 An alarming 73% of Protestants in mainline denominations said that God lets us into heaven based on our good works.
 Many of today’s Protestants have embraced the very anti-gospel doctrine that Protestantism originated to protest!
 It is the same pattern we’ve seen throughout history.
 We get pulled downward into our self-powered salvation attempts with an almost gravitational force.

-So, this raises the question: Who are the Luther’s, the Augustine’s, the Paul’s of the 21st century?
+So, this raises the question: Who are the Luther’s, the Augustine’s, and the Paul’s of the 21st century?
+Where are the people willing to stand in those shoes?
 In other words, who are the people willing to stand up for the good news that we are saved by grace alone, through faith alone, in Christ alone, for the glory of God alone?
-Where are the people willing to stand in those shoes?

 How desperately we need God at the center!

 God is salvation’s author.

 He alone gets the glory.

 This is reformation thinking, and we will need it always.